 - Try meditation therapy and redirection

 - Understand your triggers of an anxiety attack

 - Relax in a hot tub or a swimming pool

 - Exercise with a light walk or a simple sport

 Many people who experience these anxiety attacks may turn to benzos to manage their symptoms.
 When used properly, these substances are very beneficial but must be used carefully.
 Those who are addicted to other substances may want to avoid them.

 If you need help managing triggers of an anxiety attack and addiction, please call 866.262.0531 today.
-At Crestview Recovery, you will receive access to a myriad of treatments, including dual-diagnosis, that can help these issues.
+At Crestview Recovery, you will receive access to a myriad of treatments, including dual-diagnosis programs, that can help these issues.
 Start by verifying your insurance to get started today.